HarvardMapCollection/tutorials-share/content/tutorials/ArcGIS Online/ArcGIS Pro/index.md

 ## Do I Need ArcGIS Pro?

-Prioritizing gaining competency with core GIS methods over familiarity with any singular software will ensure that your spatial skills are always relevant and transferrable, even as programs deprecate or become obsolete.
+Prioritizing gaining competency with core GIS methods (here are some [workshops](https://libcal.library.harvard.edu/calendar/main?t=d&q=gis&cid=15049&cal=15049&inc=0)) over familiarity with any singular software will ensure that your spatial skills stay relevant and transferrable, as popular programs shift.

-Despite being able to accomplish most of the same methods in QGIS as you can with ArcGIS Pro, here are some reasons why you might want to choose ArcGIS Pro:
+Despite being able to accomplish most, if not all of the same methods in QGIS as you can with ArcGIS Pro, here are some reasons why you might be thinking about choosing ArcGIS Pro:

 - Many industries use ArcGIS Pro or the ESRI suite, so gaining familiarity might make you more competitve in your given field
 - Maybe you are in a class that is using ArcGIS Pro to teach GIS methodologies